S.N.A.P.—Swim Lessons for Children with Disabilities

-Parents are all remarkable superheroes, but it is said that special needs parents are the equivalent of Batman, Captain America and the Incredible Hulk combined with a side of Mary Poppins.
-Regardless of which superhero caregivers relate to, it’s important for children of all abilities to develop water safety skills as early as possible.
+Parents are all remarkable superheroes, but it is said that parents of children with disabilities are the equivalent of Batman, Captain America and the Incredible Hulk combined with a side of Mary Poppins.
+Regardless of which superhero caregivers relate to, it’s important for children with disabilities to develop water safety skills as early as possible.

-Swimming is full of advantages, but for children with special needs, it offers three primary benefits:
+Swimming is full of advantages, but for children with disabilities, it offers three primary benefits:

 Physical Benefits